-- Given the nascency of the market, SAF production and delivered costs are still unknown, which may result in less trust between the contracting parties. - Solution of SAF, so prices vary depending on country of production and country of end-use.
+- Oiven the nascency of the market, SAF production and delivered costs are still unknown, which may result in less trust between the contracting parties. - Olobally, national-level policies are inconsistent on the definition and qualification of SAF, so prices vary depending on country of production and country of end-use.
 Furthermore, book and claim systems have not been universally adopted or approved as a corporate decarbonization initiative, further limiting volumes. - In the U.S., net zero goals are voluntary, meaning that corporate offtakers are not required to offset their emissions for any period of time. - Relatedly, corporate offtakers may not want to commit to a particular technology or developer and close themselves off to cheaper or less carbon intensive SAF that may enter the market in the coming years.